aicoe-aiops/data-science-workflows/Automating via Argo.md

 When executing notebooks in automation we don't want to collect and rebuild all the datasets from scratch.
 Instead, we should focus on the new data only.
 Therefore we changed how our datasets are stored and loaded.
 Since we perform our analysis monthly and our data is partitioned by months, we respect this scheme and store the datasets in monthly increments.

 We also don't store the raw data, instead we only store the preprocessed datasets.
 The new chunk of data is always uploaded to the general shared location in Ceph, where it is retained and available to be downloaded by the next run.
-To facilitate this job, we implement a notebook that collects the dataset chunks from Ceph - see `01_collect_data/download_datasets.ipynb`, this notebook is run in parallel to all other dataset preprocessing tasks.
+To facilitate this job, we implement a notebook that collects the dataset chunks from Ceph, this notebook is run in parallel to all other dataset preprocessing tasks.
 For the individual run purposes, all the chunks are stored on a shared volume where all our analysis tasks have access to it.

 And again, since the dataset is stored in multiple files, we need to simplify the loading mechanism for the notebooks - there's a `load_dataset` function in the `src/utils.py` file for this purpose.